 Promote copies your sites as site collections to upgrade them.
 With the promote report you can review the status of all your items during that migration.

 - View all details

 Access your Promote report

-- Click Tasks in the bottom-left menu.
+- Click Tasks on the bottom-left menu.

-- Select your Promote report.
+- Select the task to open that Promote report.

 Understanding your Promote report summary

 You see the site name before, and after the promote job.

 You see the site address before, and after the promote job.